DiamondLightSource/httomo/docs/source/utilities/yaml_checker.rst

 The Yaml check was successful here because your yaml file was properly indented and had valid mappings and tags.
-It also included valid parameters for each method used from TomoPy, HTTomoLib, etc.
+It also included valid parameters for each method used from TomoPy, HTTomolib, or other `backends <https://diamondlightsource.github.io/httomo/backends/list.html>`_.

 But if you had the following as a :code:`YAML_CONFIG` file saved as :code:`config.yaml`: